CloudCannon/rosey-astro-starter/src/content/pages/index.md

     text_color: '#333232'
   subheading:
     text_content: >-
-      A starting point for developers looking to build a website with Astro, using Bookshop components in CloudCannon.
+      A starting point for <br> developers looking to build a website with Astro, using Bookshop components in CloudCannon.
 Create your own copy, and start creating your own components to use in CloudCannon’s CMS <sub>A sub to test</sub>.